Skip to content

 }

 Best practice is to write migrations so they target River's latest version.
-Get it by looking for the biggest number in River's migrations directory.
+Get it by looking for the biggest number in River's migrate-list CLI output, or in the migrations directory.

 The main.go file for the custom Goose binary will connect to Postgres with a driver like pgx (again, see the full example):